1941 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Key Features of The 1941 Half Dollar

-Minted during America’s one of final peacetime years, the 1941 half dollar represents both artistic mastery and historical significance within the Walking Liberty series.
-The coin’s substantial silver content and refined striking quality make it an accessible entry point for collectors seeking to own a piece of pre-war American numismatic heritage.
+Minted during America’s final peacetime year, the 1941 half dollar represents both artistic mastery and historical significance within the Walking Liberty series.
+Its substantial 90% silver content and the refined strike quality of most Philadelphia and Denver coins make it an accessible entry point for collectors seeking to own a piece of pre-war American numismatic heritage.

 The Obverse Of The 1941 Half Dollar